8 Beautiful Beaches in Nerja You Must Visit

 • Read this Malaga food guide to indulge yourself in eating authentic food in the region of Malaga.

-• Rent a car to travel with ease around Malaga and Costa del Sol.
+• Rent a car to travel with ease around Malaga and the Costa del Sol.

 • Get travel insurance.
 This is a must for any trip!